-A Sloped Bind Off is ideal for shaping necklines and underarms.
-It eliminates the little steps you get when binding off stitches at the beginning of alternate rows and, instead, leaves a nice, smooth edge, perfect for tidy pick ups!
+A Sloped Bind Off is ideal for shaping necklines, shoulders, and underarms.
+It eliminates the unruly, little steps you get when you bind off stitches at the beginning of alternate rows, and instead, leaves a nice, smooth edge, perfect for tidy pick ups.
+Our Sloped Bind Off Tutorial shows you this simple technique, one of those little tricks that takes your knitting up a notch!

 - Work the first bind off row as usual.